 Stationarity of the data series becomes important when dealing with time series data.
 Much past empirical work based on time series data assumes that the underlying time series are stationary.
-On the one hand, stationary time series avoids autocorrelation^{viii} and spurious regression^{ix}.
-It allows for forecasting and performing causality tests of Granger and Sims^x on the other.
+On the one hand, stationary time series avoid autocorrelation viii and spurious regression ix.
+On the other hand, they allow for forecasting and performing causality tests of Granger and Sims x.